takeshixx/advent-calendar-2018/README.md

     * Just slightly change the [Hello World](https://docs.oracle.com/javase/8/docs/technotes/guides/rmi/hello/hello-world.html) example.
 * DNS over DTLS ([RFC8094](https://tools.ietf.org/html/rfc8094))
     * A poor mans implementation of providing DNS via a DTLS proxy.
-* iptable/BPF rules with a pattern where useless/reserved/unnecessary bits have to be set or else the packets will be dropped.
-    * Implement check for the [evil bit](https://blog.benjojo.co.uk/post/evil-bit-RFC3514-real-world-usage)
-    * Implement checks for reserved fields in TCP header
 * TCP multiplexer
     * run HTTP/HTTPS and SSH on the same port
         * probably just fork [this](https://github.com/draplater/tcpmux)